lbernadel/renci-website/src/content/news/features/2015/10/09_hallucinations-alone-do-not-predict-onset-of-schizophrenia/index.md

 "In terms of assessing psychosis risk, I think this study shows we need to be emphasizing the person's thought process, and appreciate that perceptual disturbances may not be a specific early warning sign," Perkins said.
 "I think that will affect how we develop our diagnostic system in the future for people who are at high risk for psychosis."

-<em>The National Institutes of Mental Health funded this research.</em>
+_The National Institutes of Mental Health funded this research._

-<em>Additional study coauthors include Barbara Cornblatt of the Zucker Hillside Hospital, Scott Woods, Tyrone Cannon and Thomas McGlashan of Yale University, Jean Addington of The University of Calgary, Carrie Bearden of the University of California, Los Angeles, Kristin Cadenhead and Ming Tsuang of the University of California, San Diego, Robert Heinssen of the National Institute of Mental Health, Daniel Mathalon of the University of California, San Francisco, Larry Seidman of Harvard Medical School.</em>
+_Additional study coauthors include Barbara Cornblatt of the Zucker Hillside Hospital, Scott Woods, Tyrone Cannon and Thomas McGlashan of Yale University, Jean Addington of The University of Calgary, Carrie Bearden of the University of California, Los Angeles, Kristin Cadenhead and Ming Tsuang of the University of California, San Diego, Robert Heinssen of the National Institute of Mental Health, Daniel Mathalon of the University of California, San Francisco, Larry Seidman of Harvard Medical School._